 In Q4, 2020, Rugby announced the initial drilling results provided by Calidus which returned broad zones of copper mineralization and confirmed historic intercepts (see Rugby's News Release NR20-09 dated November 9, 2020).
-Calidus reported that in 2021 they plan to conduct step out drilling to the west and south of the broad zones of copper mineralization to test whether the grades improve under soil geochemical anomaly.
+Calidus reported that they plan to conduct step out drilling to the west and south of the broad zones of copper mineralization to test whether the grades improve under soil geochemical anomaly in the second half of 2021.